-Cover Page DSAB name and logo Title of SAR "Safeguarding Adults Review in Respect of Name of Adult at Risk)" Date of birth of adult at risk, the date of death or serious injury Name of independent overview report author Introduction Summary of circumstances leading to review being undertaken in the case Terms of reference for the review List of contributors to the SAR and the nature of contribution List of SAR Group members and author of overview report Details and experience of Independent Chair and Author Methodology used to conduct SAR The Facts Integrated chronology of involvement with the adult at risk on the part of all relevant organisations An overview of the chronology to summarise relevant and pertinent information known to all agencies Analysis How and why events occurred, what discussions, decisions and actions were taken and what discussions, decisions and actions were not taken.
-(In producing this section the quality of the IMRs/or the analysis summary throughout the chosen methodology will be vital.
-Poor IMRs / analysis, and lack of information in chronologies will impact on the quality of the report) Critical appraisal of the IMRs / summaries of analysis and their contribution to learning lessons Through the benefit of hindsight and use of evidence from research, consideration and comment (where relevant) if different discussions, decisions and actions would have led to different outcomes Where previous SARs have already commented on practice issues relevant to this case, comments on how these could have impacted on different outcomesExamples of good practice in the case
+DSAB name and logo Title of SAR "Safeguarding Adults Review in Respect of Name of Adult at Risk)" Date of birth of adult at risk, the date of death of serious injury Name of independent overview report author Summary of circumstances leading to review being undertaken in the case Terms of reference for the review List of contributors to the SAR and the nature of contribution List of SAR Group members and author of overview report er Page being undertaken in the case Terms of reference for the review List of contributors to the SAR and the nature of contribution List of SAR Group members and author of overview report rei i age Details and experience of Independent Chair and Author Methodology used to conduct SAR oduction Integrated chronology of involvement with the adult at risk on the part of all relevant organisations An overview of the chronology to summarise relevant and pertinent information known to all agencies Facts Analysis How and why events occurred, what discussions, decisions and actions were taken and what discussions, decisions and actions were not taken.
+(In producing this section the quality of the IMRs/or the analysis summary throughout the chosen methodology will be vital Poor IMRs / analysis, and lack of information in chronologies will impact on the quality of the report) Critical appraisal of the IMRs / summaries of analysis and their contribution to learning lessons Through the benefit of hindsight and use of evidence from research, consideration and comment (where relevant) if different discussions, decisions and actions would have led to different outcomes Where previous SARs have already commented on practice issues relevant to this case, alysis comments on how these could have impacted of different outcomes • Examples of good practice in the case

 Terms of reference questions answered and conclusions from the findings Lessons to be learnt & Conclusions Summary of the lessons to be learnt for practice and policy for individual agencies, collective multi agency processes and national guidance Recommendations Recommendations should be few in number, focused, specific and capable of being implemented Recommendations are not just about addressing failings from this case, but can have if appropriate, wider implications for practice, change and lessons learnt.
-Recommendations can also include practice improvement from the SAR process it self Action Plan Recommendations from the report translated into an action plan • The Action Plan should set out the activity to be undertaken, who will be responsible for the activity, when the activity is likely to be implemented by and what the intended outcome(s) of the activity is (are).
+Recommendations can also include practice improvement from the SAR process it self Action Plan Recommendations from the report translated into an action plan The Action Plan should set out the activity to be undertaken, who will be responsible for the activity, when the activity is likely to be implemented by and what the intended outcome(s) of the activity is (are).
 The Plan should also make clear the reporting mechanism for monitoring and review